 To cope with this, cut down on taking countless pictures in the quest for the “perfect shot” and focus more on enjoying your events and experiences with loved ones.

-Although e-books offer convenience, they can also contribute to extra screen time and more exposure to blue light.
-Switching to physical books, especially before going to bed, can reduce exposure and improve sleep.
+It’s true that e-books offer convenience, but they can also contribute to extra screen time.
+A better way is to switch to physical books, especially before going to bed.
+Doing this can reduce exposure and improve your sleep.

 This feature activates your screen whenever you pick up or move your device.
-Although this function saves the trouble of constantly opening your phone all the time, it can make you spend more screen time than necessary.
+Although it saves the trouble of constantly opening your phone all the time, it can make you spend more screen time than necessary.

 When you turn off this feature, you are less inclined to use your device unless you really need to.
 To disable it, move to Settings > Display & Brightness and toggle off Raise to Wake.